Your guide to some of the best wallets for the safe, convenient and secure storage of bitcoin (BTC).

 If you’re new to the world of cryptocurrency, this app offers a similar level of user-friendliness to what you’d expect from your bank’s mobile app, allowing you to quickly and easily manage your bitcoin.

-It offers hierarchical deterministic (HD) and two-factor authentication features and can be easily backed up for extra protection.
+It offers hierarchical deterministic (HD) and 2-factor authentication features and can be easily backed up for extra protection.
 Signing up is also a quick and straightforward process, while scanning QR codes and Bluetooth Low Energy (BLE) are offered for the convenient transfer of funds.

 However, Airbitz is a fairly new wallet, so it may not be as trusted as some other offerings.
 It also lacks a web interface and is only compatible with bitcoin and Bitcoin Cash.